 How does Nuclear Deterrence Work in India?

-Nuclear Triad is a term used to denote a nation which has capabilities of nuclear strike from land, air and water.
-India has tested its abilities in land, air and sea, but operational missiles are not there with regard to sea.
+Nuclear Triad is a term used to denote a nation that has the capabilities of a nuclear strike from land, air, and water.
+India has tested its abilities on land, air, and sea.

-- From Land: Ballistic missiles with nuclear war-head in the Prithvi and Agni Series.
+- From Land: Ballistic missiles with a nuclear warhead in the Prithvi and Agni Series.